Welcome to the Palliative Care and Oncology Advisory Group

 Who we are

-The Palliative Care and Oncology Advisory Group (PCOAG) is a group of occupational therapists whose primary work involves patients with a palliative or oncological illness.
-The Committee representing this group work in hospices, acute hospitals, paediatric services and community settings, with extensive knowledge and skills working primarily in Level 3 specialist palliative care settings.
-However, our wider members are often occupational therapists who carry a varied caseload with some palliative patients and occupational therapists with an interest in this area.
+The Palliative Care and Oncology Advisory Group (PCOAG) are a group of occupational therapists who work in or have a special clinical interest in the areas of oncology and palliative care.
+The Committee representing this group are both clinical and academic staff working in hospices, acute hospitals, community and university settings and have extensive knowledge and skills in both oncology and specialist palliative care.
+However, our wider members are often occupational therapists who carry a varied caseload with some oncology or palliative care patients or occupational therapists with an interest in this area.

 What we do.